-- 1. Open the Pattern Manager (see \$11.7.1, The Pattern Manager and Pattern Mode). - 2.
-Click the "+" symbol under the last pad grid on the right to create another Pattern bank.
+1. Open the Pattern Manager (see $\uparrow 11.7.1$, The Pattern Manager and Pattern Mode).

 → A new empty Pattern bank is created and its pad grid appears in place of the "+" symbol.

 If the last Pattern bank is empty, there is no "+" symbol under its pad grid and you cannot create any new Pattern bank.